Questions

 THE ANSWERS TO.

-We are taking advantage of this opportunity to ask Vanguard the tough questions we should ALL know the answers to.
+We encourage you to take advantage of this opportunity to ask Vanguard the tough questions we should ALL know the answers to.
 We have put together an extensive list of relevant questions for anyone who would like to use them at the event (see below).

 Question 1: Please provide examples of existing co-digesters of the same size that you have build and operated for three years without major system failures (i.e, no significant manure or waste spills, no major or minor explosions or fires, no community complaints about odors or other complaints about health and/or quality of life concerns).

-Question 2: Vanguard Renewables/Brooks Farms: Please describe the economic and environmental impact studies you will pay for and will undertake prior to any individual or governmental body entering into an agreement to construct this co-digester?
+Question 2: Vanguard Renewables/(name of host farm): Please describe the economic and environmental impact studies you will pay for and will undertake prior to any individual or governmental body entering into an agreement to construct this co-digester?
 What qualified third-party firm(s) will conduct these studies?
 How much time and money have been allocated to complete these studies?
 What independent third-party air, water, and soil testing has been done to this point that will give the township a baseline should future problems arise?
 Have you set aside money to pay for these studies prior to any approval being given?

-Question 3: Will Vanguard Renewables/Brooks Farms be required to provide proof of liability insurance and bonding so that any accidents or damages in the community/environment during construction or operation of the co-digester are paid for by Vanguard Renewables/Brooks Farms and not by the residents/taxpayers of the township?
+Question 3: Will Vanguard Renewables/(name of host farm) be required to provide proof of liability insurance and bonding so that any accidents or damages in the community/environment during construction or operation of the co-digester are paid for by Vanguard Renewables/(name of host farm) and not by the residents/taxpayers of the township?
 Will insurance include coverage for all incidents at the co-digester plant and for any damage resulting from the digester by-products both liquid and solid?

-Question 5: Specifically how often will you be flaring off emissions into our air and what specifically and in what quantities will be released into our air during flaring.
-Your air permit application states that you will be flaring off during start-up (how many hours), during process upset (how many many times and length of time) and when gas can’t be injected into the pipeline.
+Question 5: Specifically how often will you be flaring off emissions into our air and what specifically and inwhat quantities will be released into our air during flaring.
+Your air permit application states that you will be flaring off during start-up (how many hours), during process upset (how many times/length of time) andwhen gas can’t be injected into the pipeline.
 How long do you anticipate it will take to produce gas that will be of quality required to inject into the pipeline?
 What type of third-party independent monitoring of our air quality will be guaranteed once the digester is operational?

-Question 7: Should road damage occur on township roads by either the trucking of waste or the trucking of excess digestate, what written guarantees will you provide that the Town of Lind will be reimbursed for those damages?
+Question 7: Should road damage occur on township roads by either the trucking of waste or the trucking of excess digestate, what written guarantees will you provide that (township name) will be reimbursed for those damages?
 How will you mitigate the noise and dust kicked up related to the truck traffic?
-Your application states that 20 trucks per day will be hauling in the off-site waste.
-WIll you guarantee in writing that there will not be more than 20 trucks per day hauling in the off-site waste?
+How many trucks will be delivering the industrial food waste each day?

-Question 8: Will Vanguard Renewables provide written guarantees that they will reimburse the Town of Lind or any other entities that might provide services such as the fire department, emergency medical personnel, hazmat teams, emergency management services that may be required to assist with fires, explosions, spills, employee accidents etc.?
+Question 8: Will Vanguard Renewables provide written guarantees that they will reimburse the County, Township, or any other entities that might provide services such as the fire department, emergency medical personnel, hazmat teams, emergency management services that may be required to assist with fires, explosions, spills, employee accidents etc.?

-Question 11: There are many concerns about nearby wells being contaminated or depleted (especially for those with shallow or sand point wells).
+Question 11: There are concerns about nearby wells being contaminated or depleted.
 Are you paying to have neighboring wells tested now so that there is a baseline data should problems occur in the future?
 In the evident that wells are affected what guarantees will you put in writing that you will hold harmless the homeowners whose wells are affected?

 Question 12: Please describe how all aquifers and surface waters within a five mile radius of the proposed digester will be protected and monitored?
 How will this monitoring be accomplished and by what third-party independent firm(s)?